AI Cost & Unit Economics — Cost & FinOps

 Key Points for FinOps Practices

-- FinOps is a cultural practice, not a tool — it makes cost a first-class engineering concern alongside performance and reliability
+- FinOps is a cultural practice, not a tool.
+It makes cost a first-class engineering concern alongside performance and reliability

 - Chargeback/showback models attribute cloud spend to the teams consuming it, creating accountability